 - Cleaning kit.

-It is a good idea to come to the club and have a chat to different members to see what they recommend.
+It is a good idea to come to the club and have a chat with different members to see what they recommend.
 It is too easy to spend big dollars on goods that have limited functionality.

 Unless you are using .22 caliber pistols, most pistol shooters reload their ammunition to save money.
 On most shoots, you will go through a minimum of 40 to 60 rounds depending on the discipline so if you are serious about shooting, it is worth your time investigating reloading.
 Talk to club members before rushing out and buying a reloading press though, as again experience speaks!